whitequark/lab-notebook/source/_posts/2014-02-12-cnc3020t-emc2-configuration-and-hidden-features.markdown

 As it can be seen, the board features quite a bit of unused functionality---it has unpopulated connectors for limit switches and spindle PWM, direction and cooling pump control.
-(I've soldered a pinhead to them already.)
+(I've soldered pinheads to them already.)

 I didn't trace the board completely, but it is built out of identical blocks.
 I've drawn its input and output circuits (`GNDIO` and `VCCIO` are provided by the